aleclarson/cush/docs/fs.md

 Once this is called, you'll need to use `cush.bundle` if you need the same bundle in the future.

 You *must* call this to properly clean up the worker farm and stop any file watchers.

+### Hooks

+Here are hooks provided by the bundler by default.
+Remember that plugins and bundle formats can provide their own hooks, so read their documentation too.

+### `asset(asset: Asset, state: Object)`

+Called on every build for every asset used by the bundle.
+The asset may have been in the previous build or entirely new.
+The `state` object is equivalent to `asset.owner.bundle.state`, which is reset at the start of every build.

+### `package(pack: Package, state: Object)`

+The same as the `asset` hook, but for packages.
+This hook is called before the `asset` hook when an asset new to the bundle is owned by a package new to the bundle.

 &nbsp;